zhenyicun/3DA_code/readme.txt

 🌍️DESCRIPTION OF EXISTING RESULTS:
-/data/results/AnDA_k1000_ROI10  : saves the result of AnDA where k=1000, and spatial localization radius = 10 degress
+/data/results/AnDA_k1000_ROI10/  : the result of AnDA where k=1000, and spatial localization radius = 10 degress
-/data/results/OI_6              : saves the result of OI where temporal correlation scale = 6 days /data/results/OI_10             : saves the result of OI where temporal correlation scale = 10 days /data/results/OI_15             : saves the result of OI where temporal correlation scale = 15 days
+/data/results/OI_6/              : the result of OI where temporal correlation scale = 6 days
+/data/results/OI_10/             : the result of OI where temporal correlation scale = 10 days
+/data/results/OI_15/             : the result of OI where temporal correlation scale = 15 days